Perpetual-Intrigue/piLibrary/README.md

 Include any required libraries as OBJs within your application.
 Follow the documentation provided within the library.
 The recommended way to view this is by using the *Documentation* view within the PropTool application on the target libraries.

 Some libraries only provide support functions and should be treated like singletons.
-Although this isn't possible with the software, the overhead of creating one-off instances of the library are minimal (1 long per instance generally).
-Library nomenclature follows that singletons use the same library name as seen to indicate it is not genuinely an instance.
+Although this isn't possible with the software, the overhead of creating one-off instances of the library is minimal (1 long per instance generally).
+Library nomenclature follows where singletons use the same name as the library to indicate it is not genuinely an instance.

 ## Basic Example
 ```